ankitmathur3193/song-cli/README.rst

 - -d : For downloading mp3 from **mr-jatt**

 - --download-all : For downloading **all songs** of a **movie or top songs of a singer**
+- --ty : For downloading all songs in specified text file from **youtube** in mp3 format
+- --td : For downloading all songs in specified text file from **mr-jatt** in mp3 format

 - --version : For printing song version